-- a) A set of measurements is acquired. - b) The set of measurements is fit to a dynamic model to provide a solution state (cf. references [2], [3], [4], [5], and [12]), which is found by minimizing the differences between measurements and reference values corresponding to the measurements. - c) The solution state may be used in the model to predict the future state. - d) If necessary, the spacecraft state is altered at some future time: - 1) For trajectories/flight paths: A spacecraft propulsive maneuver is performed to correct the trajectory to meet mission requirements and constraints or in the performance of debris avoidance.
+a) A set of measurements is acquired.

+- b) The set of measurements is fit to aA dynamic model is fit to a set of measurements to provide a solution state (cf. references [2][2], [3][3], [4][4], [5][5], and [12][12]), which is found by minimizing the differences between measurements and reference values corresponding to the measurements. - c) The solution state may be used in the model to predict the future state. - d) If necessary, the spacecraft state is altered at some future time: - 1) For trajectories/flight paths: A spacecraft propulsive maneuver is performed to correct the trajectory to meet mission requirements and constraints or in the performance of debris avoidance.
 This process is called 'flight path control'. - 2) For attitudes: A maneuver is performed to modify the spacecraft attitude to meet mission requirements and constraints.
 This process is called 'attitude adjustment'.